Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Simulating a Supernova in a Minihalo

 \subsection{Supernova and Metal Transport}

-We insert the supernova in the free-expansion phase, when the remnant is about $t-t_{\rm SN}=35\,\textrm{yr}$ old.
-The ejecta are cold and have a total mass $M_{\rm SN}=40\,M_\odot$ and a total kinetic energy of $E_{\rm SN}=10^{51}\,\textrm{ergs}$.
+We insert the supernova $3\,\textrm{Myr}$ after inserting the star.
+The supernova is initialized in the free-expansion phase, when the remnant is about $t-t_{\rm SN}=35\,\textrm{yr}$ old, well before the freely expanding ejecta have started to interact with the primordial circumstellar medium.
+This early insertion is possible thanks to our ability to drastically increase the local mesh resolution at a specific time in the simulation---just prior to supernova explosion---and then gradually degrade the resolution as the remnant expands.
+The ejecta are initially cold and have a total mass $M_{\rm SN}=40\,M_\odot$ and a total kinetic energy of $E_{\rm SN}=10^{51}\,\textrm{ergs}$.
 The metal yield is assumed to be $Z_{\rm SN}=0.1$ and uniformly premixed in the ejecta, implying $4\,M_\odot$ of metals.
 The velocity of the ejecta is linear in the distance from the center of the explosion and the density is uniform.
 The initial radius of the remnant is chosen such that its radius is $10\%$ of the radius of the remnant at which the swept up mass equals the ejecta mass, or in this case, $R_{\rm SN}=0.075\,\textrm{pc}$.
 The simulation carries out advection of the absolute metallicity $Z$ by treating it as a passive mass scalar quantity.
 This advection is subject to undesirable numerical diffusion, which is unavoidable in Eulerian solvers of this type \citep[see, e.g.,][]{Plewa:99}.
 Therefore, in parallel with passive scalar advection, we also insert a number $N_{\rm part}=5\times10^5$ of passive Lagrangian tracer particles, originally uniformly distributed in the ejecta.
 The simulation advances particle positions by integrating the first-order ordinary differential equation $d{\mathbf X}_i/dt={\bf v}({\mathbf X}_i)$, where ${\mathbf X}_i$ is the location of particle $i$, and ${\mathbf v}({\mathbf X}_i)$ is the baryon fluid velocity, quadratically interpolated from the computational grid, at the location of the particle.
 We do not take into account the possibility that the supernova may be a source of molecules and dust.
 Both are undoubtedly produced in the free-expansion phase, but their survival of the reverse shock hinges on small-scale clumpiness of the ejecta and on other complex, incompletely-understood physics \citep[see, e.g.,][]{Cherchneff:09,Cherchneff:10}.